Iceblocks for elephants as Sydney's zoo turns 100

-SYDNEY The animals of Sydney's harbourside Taronga Zoo munched celebratory meals on Friday, to mark the park's centenary.
+SYDNEY (Reuters) - The animals of Sydney's harbourside Taronga Zoo munched celebratory meals on Friday, to mark the park's centenary.

 Elephants licked iceblocks, lemurs ate apples, and the koalas were given a special serving of their customary eucalypt leaf, a zoo spokesman said.